 Types of public conservation land and access restrictions

-Check the land status and any relevant conservation management strategies (CMS) or management plans to get an early indication of whether there are any immediate reasons that an application may not be consistent and therefore is unlikely to be approved.
+Check the land status and any relevant conservation management strategies (CMSs) or management plans to get an early indication of whether there are any immediate reasons that an application may not be consistent and therefore may not be approved.

-Before lodging your application, you are advised to check the above matters with the appropriate DOC office.
+Before lodging your application, you are advised to check the above matters with the Hokitika Shared Service Centre.